-- To see the most recent alerts, click Latest Messages.
+Tip: To see the most recent alerts, click the new message notification.

-- To change your alert preferences, click Preferences at the bottom of any alert.
+- To customize your alerts, click Preferences in any alert.

 Demandbase opens to the Edit Slack Alerts page, which shows the accounts that you currently own.

-You can also access the Edit Slack Alerts page from the left navigation bar, by going to Settings > My Profile > My Subscriptions and clicking the Edit Subscription pencil icon.
+- You can also access this page in Demandbase.
+From the left navigation bar, by going to Settings > My Profile > My Subscriptions and click the Edit Subscription icon in the Actions column.

 You can expect to see your list updated within the next few alerts that you receive.

-If you don’t receive your Slack alerts as expected, check to see if you have a subscription (at Settings > Analytics > Subscriptions or Settings > My Profile > My Subscriptions).
-If you don't, follow the steps below.
-Also make sure that Auto-Create Account Lists is toggled on at Settings > Analytics > Auto-Create Account Lists.
+If you don’t receive your Slack alerts as expected, check to see if you have a subscription at Settings > My Profile > My Subscriptions.
+If you subscription is not set up, see Steps: Manually Create Slack Alerts.

 Steps: Manually Create Slack Alerts

-- From the left navigation bar, go to Settings > Analytics > Subscriptions or Settings > My Profile > My Subscriptions.
+- From the left navigation bar, go to Settings > My Profile > My Subscriptions.